Exact maximum-entropy estimation with Feynman diagrams: Introduction

 Given a finite set $\Sigma$, the relationship between distributions on $\Sigma$ and an observable $r:\Sigma \to \mathbb{R}$ on $\Sigma$ is a two way street.
 First, given a distribution $P_0$ on $\Sigma$ we can ask for the expectation of $r,~\mathbb{E}_{P_0} r.$

 In the other direction, suppose the distribution $P_0$ is unknown but we are given, for $1\leq i\leq k$, the expectation $\rho_i$ of some observable $r_i:\Sigma \to \mathbb{R}$ with respect to $P_0$.
 Of course, in general there will be infinitely many distributions $P$ such that Arguably, among these distributions $P$ the one that maximizes the entropy is the one that best reflects the information given by the expectations.
-This approach to estimation was first expounded by E. T. Jaynes in two papers in 1957 \cite{Ja57I},\cite{Ja57II}.
+This approach to estimation was first expounded by E. T. Jaynes in two papers, \cite{JaynesI,JaynesII}.
+The introduction chapter in \cite{Frisch} provides a nice review of the subject, another comprehensive source is \cite{Cover}.

-A classical theorem of Ludwig E. Boltzmann shows that the maximum entropy distribution $P$ belongs to a finite-dimensional exponential family of distributions parameterized by $\lambda_i,~0\leq i\leq k$.
+A classical theorem of Ludwig E. Boltzmann shows that the maximum entropy distribution $P$ belongs to a finite-dimensional exponential family of distributions, or \emph{Boltzmann-Gibbs distributions}, parameterized by $\lambda_i,~0\leq i\leq k$.
 It is not hard to prove that these parameters are analytic functions of $\{\rho_i\}_{i=1}^k.$ It is possible to directly compute the first few orders of the series expansion of each $\{\lambda_i\}_{i=0}^k$ in terms of $\{\rho_i\}_{i=1}^k$.
 For example, the quadratic approximation defines the \emph{linear regression} multivariate normal distribution.
 As one tries to calculate higher orders, however, the computations quickly get out of hand.
 Many algorithms have been proposed for approximating the distribution numerically or by other means.

 In this paper we give an explicit, combinatorial formula for computing the full Taylor expansion of $\lambda_i(\rho_1,\ldots,\rho_k)$ in terms of the joint moments of the observables $r_i$ with respect to the uniform distribution.
 An alternative formula in terms of cumulants is also proven, which is computationally more efficient.